jrtorres/watson-assistant-workshop/README.md

 ![sys entities](images/ss8.png)

 15. Click on the **Dialog** tab in the top menu bar.
 Click **Create**.
 There are two nodes added by default.
 The welcome condition is triggered when the chatbot is initially started.
 This is a good place to introduce the bot and suggest actions the user can ask of this chatbot.
-Select the Welcome node and change the default response as shown below:
+Select the **Welcome** node and change the default response to:

+`Hi.
+I'm DinnerBot.
+You can ask to reserve a table at any of our restaurants by cuisine type or restaurant name`

 ![new response](images/ss101.png)

-16. The second node checks for the condition anything_else.
+16. The second node checks for the condition **anything_else**.
 In the event the user enters something that wasn't expected, the service will return this response.
 Ideally, it should convey a way for the user to recover, such as example phrases.
 For this exercise we'll stick with the defaults to save time.

 ![anything else](images/ss10.png)

 17. Select the **Welcome** node again and click **Add node**

-18. Name the node **Cuisine** and select the #book-reservation intent where it says **if assistant recognizes** and enter `What restaurant or what type of cuisine would you like ?` as the response
+18. Name the node **Cuisine** and select the **#book-reservation intent** where it says **if assistant recognizes** and enter `What restaurant or what type of cuisine would you like ?` as the response

 ![new node](images/ss102.png)